Flying with babies and children to New York

 Special seats for babies and children

 Each airline has slightly different rules regarding seating for families with small children.
-However, my experience is that no carrier really takes this into account, not even if you are willing to pay more.
+However, my experience is that no carrier really takes this into account, not even if you’re willing to pay more.
 There are so-called “bulkhead seats” available, onto which an in-flight crib can be attached.
 This makes the trip for the parents and the baby much easier.
-I was, however, only able to reserve these seats once.
+However, I was only able to reserve these seats once.
 The other times, the seats were occupied by passengers without children.
 The best way to get these seats is to phone the carrier directly after booking.
 If you couldn’t get one of these seats, then I suggest you go to the airport as early as possible to try again there.
 Keep in mind that the in-flight cribs can carry a maximum weight of around 20 lbs / 10 kg.
 The policy for boarding with kids is very different between airlines.
-Some airlines, for example at United Airlines parents with young children are allowed to board earlier.
+Some airlines, for example at United Airline, parents with young children, are allowed to board earlier.
 Waiting in a long queue holding a child can be very stressful.
 Keep in mind that you might have to store your nappy bag 15 rows down because many of the luggage compartments are already full.

 Feeding during the flight

 A children’s menu is available for your child.
 Sometimes, when booking a flight you can indicate that you would like your child to receive a children’s menu.
 Does your child only drink milk?
 Then make sure that you always bring some extra milk in case of possible delays.
 Besides that, there can also be long queues of 2 or 3 hours at the customs in New York.
 The milk can be heated for you on board.
 Try to plan when to feed your baby.
-As soon as you land it will take a while before you can find somewhere where you can (breast) feed or heat up a bottle.
+As soon as you land it will take a while before you can find somewhere where you can (breast) feed or heat a bottle.
 So try and schedule the last feeding as late as possible during the flight.